hrkksm10/raphael/README.md

 You can use the `raphaelTest.html` to try things, you need to start a server in the root dir to start testing things there.
 Something like running `python -m SimpleHTTPServer` in the `raphael` directory and hitting `http://localhost:8000/dev/raphaelTest.html` with the browser.

-## Want to contribute?

-All changes in code must go to `raphael.core`, `raphael.svg` or `raphael.vml`.
-`raphael.js` and `raphael-min.js` are generated files, generated after running `grunt` in the `dev` directory.

-After changing the core/vml/svg files, execute `grunt` in the dev folder to generate the minified version, make a commit and you are ready to make a pull request!
-Remember that if you want to add a functionality it must be present in the vml and svg versions, **no svg-only features will be accepted.**

-## Found an issue?

-First search for similar issues to make sure you don't repeat an existing one.

-Then please create a fiddle ([jsfiddle](http://jsfiddle.net/SSJJT/)) recreating the bug so we can find out what the problem is more easily (or be a hero and find it yourself and send a pull request!).
-You can also use the [raphael playground](http://raphaeljs.com/playground.html) to reproduce your issues.

-Remember to add all the info that can be useful such as

-* error details
-* steps to reproduce
-* browser and its version
-* any suggestion of what do you think the problem could be

 ## Collaborators